 Finally, remember that the definition and ideal to strive for is to do the greatest good possible, which means minimizing or eliminating harm when and where possible.
 What if you’re confronted with a situation where a small amount of harm is generated, or significant harm to a tiny number of people, and a large amount of good results?
 The goal is to explore ways to remove that harm, and to find a better way to achieve the same result with less harm done.

-The reasons we behave unethically in marketing have less to do with ill intent and more to do with laziness or expediency.
-If you force yourself to do the maximum amount of good possible, there’s a strong chance that you’ll come up with some innovative new ways of doing the same old things.
+If you force yourself to create the maximum amount of good possible, there’s a strong chance that you’ll come up with some innovative new ways of doing the same old things.
 That eventually leads to transformation of your products, services, practices, and company, one that you can be proud to work at and proud to market as loudly as possible to the world.